-When you retain Work Law you will have a dedicated attorney by your side.
-At Work Law, we understand the emotional toll that any divorce can have.
+When you retain Carlson & Work you will have a dedicated attorney by your side.
+At Carlson & Work, we understand the emotional toll that any divorce can have.
 Most important, the outcome of a divorce can have lifelong effects.
 Often times, there is no redo when it comes to the terms of your divorce decree so.
 We will work together and make sure every option and family law outcome in considered.
 At Carlson & Work, we always consider our client’s goals first.
 We then fight for our clients with every legal alternative available.

 To file for divorce in Nevada, one party must reside in Nevada for at least six (6) weeks prior to initiating a complaint for divorce.
 To show the family court that this requirement has been satisfied, a family law attorney will file a proof of residency with the courts.